-Metal variety
+Metal Variety

 When identifying bullets, it is important to consider the specifics of the metal used to make the jacket of lead.
 There are many enterprises in the world where both military and commercial cartridges are manufactured.
-Cartridge manufacturers have different technologies and produce jacket of bullets using different technologies and metals.
-(Photo N3) Of course, traces of relatively soft metal are easily imprinted and contain more information for identification.
-When an expert from the crime scene presents both bullets and firearms, in this case, it is possible to obtain test bullets from cartridges of the same manufacturer that were used at the crime scene.
-It is much more difficult when the bullets of different manufacturers are presented from the crime scene, the weapon is not presented and therefore it is impossible to obtain test bullets, or test bullets were obtained earlier from the weapon, and at the time of identification, the expert is no longer able to obtain test bullets from the weapon.
+Cartridge manufacturers have different technologies and they produce jacket of bullet using different technologies and metals.
+(Photo N3) Certainly, traces of relatively soft metal are easily imprinted and contain more information for identification.